Luxembourg–Ukraine relations

 Luxembourg–Ukraine relations are the bilateral relations between Ukraine and Luxembourg.

-The Grand Duchy of Luxembourg is represented in Ukraine through the Embassy in Prague (Czech Republic).
+Luxembourg is represented in Ukraine through the Embassy in Prague (Czech Republic).
 Ukraine is represented in Luxembourg through the embassy in Brussels (Belgium).

-Luxembourg is a member of the European Union, which Ukraine applied for in 2022.
+Luxembourg is a member of the NATO and EU, which Ukraine applied for in 2022.
+Both countries are full members of Council of Europe.

 Luxembourg's recognition of Ukraine's state independence

 The Grand Duchy of Luxembourg recognized the independence of Ukraine together with other EU countries on 31 December 1991.
 Diplomatic relations were established on 1 July 1992 by exchange of notes.